sg2342/snierl/README.md

 ("www.example.com", "example.com" and "special.example.com")

-if a certificate does not exist in the dets, or the certificates expiry date is more than 7 days in the future, snierl will request a certificate from letsencrypt (unsing the tls-alpn-01 challenge) and store it in the dets file.
+if a certificate does not exist in the dets, or the certificates expiry date is less than 7 days in the future, snierl will request a certificate from letsencrypt (using the tls-alpn-01 challenge) and store it in the dets file.

 entries in dets that do not have a matching entry in the sni_hosts application environment are removed from dets.